 About the Oxford School District

-With Lafayette County experiencing the fastest population growth in the state of Mississippi, Oxford School District officials continue to see the student population grow each school year.
-School officials have put a Capital Improvement Plan in place that explains various options for the school district to address growth while continuing to provide students with an excellent academic experience.
-Part of this plan is to build a new elementary school campus so that the educational needs of Oxford school students can be met: a bond referendum would be presented to the community in the near future as part of the solution to addressing student growth within the school district lines.
+With Lafayette County experiencing the fastest population growth in the state, the Oxford School District continues to see student population grow each year.
+School officials have put a Capital Improvement Plan in place that addresses various district options to address growth while continuing to provide students with an excellent academic experience.